 During the interview we’ll discuss the formal design and harmonic framework of the given piece.
 You will be asked about the music’s character, to suggest a possible composer and to talk about any other characteristics which you deem significant.
 After this, you will be asked to respond to the written extract – whether or not you agree with the writer’s argument and how it can be applied to different types of music with which you are familiar.
 Although there might be issues of disagreement in the interview, this is no bad thing – we’re looking for applicants who will thrive in tutorials and your interview helps us to glimpse how you might work in this system.

 As part of the admissions process, we’ll also ask you to submit a pre-recorded performance.
 It is not a requirement to be a fantastic performer – your performance helps us to build a picture of your overall musicianship.
 We’ll also take your keyboard facility into account.
 Although we recommended that you are Grade 5 standard on keyboard when you apply, everyone is assessed on an individual basis and you shouldn’t be put off applying if you have not reached this level yet.

-Hertford will appoint an Organ Scholar to begin in 2022.
-We accept deferred entry applications and we welcome applications from candidates that will use that year to develop their musical gifts.
-Further information can be found on the University website.
+Hertford will appoint an Organ Scholar to begin in 2024 and in addition will welcome deferred entry candidates for 2025.
+We accept deferred entry applications and we welcome applications from candidates who will use that year to develop their musical gifts.
+Further information about Oxford’s organ awards can be found on the University website and more details about the Hertford position on our Chapel Music page.